 You do not need to provide documentation; however, we may contact your references to verify the information on your application.

-All applications will be accepted until the application deadline of January 15, 2019.
-Starting in December, applicants who are considered for admission will be notified for an interview date.
+All applications will be accepted until the application deadline of January 15, 2020.
+Applicants who are considered for admission will be notified for an interview date.

 Applicants will be contacted with an admissions offer by spring.

 It is anticipated that the program will have seated its class by May 1st.

 The program does have an alternate list.
 However, a seat will be offered to the first 50 ranked applicants.
 In the event that that an offer is not accepted, an offer will be extended to the next applicant on the list.

 Yes, all applicants who have accepted an offer for admission will be required to complete a background check and drug screening.
 Any applicant who fails either or both the drug screen test and/or the background check, will have their offer of admission rescinded.
 Additionally, any information that is falsified or inaccurate will lead to recension of the admission offer.
 Students will also be required to retake the drug screening test and the background check prior to entering their clinical rotations.
 If the drug screen result is positive or if the student has new convictions on their record, the student will be dismissed from the program.
 No fingerprinting is required at this time.

 After a student is contacted with an admissions offer, and the background check, drug screen and fingerprinting test are cleared, information regarding financial aid and registering for classes will be related.